Reporting it Within 72 Hours Gives You the Best Chance of Recovering Funds

 Step 3: NOTIFY SENDING & RECEIVING BANKS

-• Ask the sending bank to initiate the FBI’s Financial Fraud Kill Chain if the amount of the wire transfer is $50,000 or above; the wire transfer is international; a SWIFT recall notice has been initiated; and the wire transfer has occurred within the last 72 hours.
+- Ask the sending bank to initiate the FBI’s Financial Fraud Kill Chain if the amount of the wire transfer is $50,000 or above; the wire transfer is international; a SWIFT recall notice has been initiated; and/or the wire transfer has occurred within the last 72 hours.

 Step 4: REPORT TO LOCAL LAW ENFORCEMENT